aniketb21/aniketb21.github.io/_pages/projects.md

 **Licence Plate Recognition**  [(github)](https://github.com/ShubAn1901/Licence-Plate-Recognition)

 Recognizing the characters on a number plate finds use in many applications like for security purposes and book-keeping.
 In this project a system is implemented which provides a bounding box around the number plate and recognizes the characters.
-A customized CNN with cross-linkages and regression layers were used.
-The model was trained end-to-end for better performance.
+A customized CNN, with cross-linkages and regression layers, was used.
+The model was trained end-to-end, providing a better performance.

 **Where's Waldo?**  [(report)]({{ site.url }}/reports/Waldo_Project.pdf)